Peace in Bethel Ministry

 September 5, 2023

-In the above passage Jesus has given us the assurance that if we abide in Him and allow His Word to dwell richly in us, whatever we desire and ask (that conforms with the Will of God) will be done for us.
-In the same vein, when you call upon Him in true faith, He will answer you.
-Prophet Jeremiah said:
+In the above passage, Jesus assures us that if we abide in Him and allow His Word to dwell richly within us, whatever we desire and ask—provided it aligns with the Will of God—will be done for us.
+Likewise, when you call upon Him in true faith, He will respond.
+Prophet Jeremiah stated:

 “Call to Me, and I will answer you, and show you great and mighty things, which you do not know.”
 (Jeremiah 33:3)

-David gave an assurance that the Omnipresent God is close by:
+David also affirmed that the Omnipresent God is close at hand:

 “The Lord is near to all who call upon Him, to all who call upon Him in truth.”
 (Psalms 145:18)

-The Bible tells us in Deuteronomy 4:7 that when we pray in faith, our Omnipresent God Who answers the prayers of His people whenever they call on Him will answer us.
-A life without prayer is like a body without a heart or a car without an engine.
-Prayer is our lifeline to God and a life without prayer is a road that leads nowhere.
-A person without prayer is like a tree without roots.
+The Bible tells us in Deuteronomy 4:7 that when we pray in faith, our Omnipresent God, who answers the prayers of His people when they call on Him, will indeed respond.
+A life devoid of prayer is akin to a body without a heart or a car lacking an engine.
+Prayer is our vital connection to God, and living without prayer is a path that leads nowhere.
+A person without prayer resembles a tree without roots.

 “And they have no root in themselves, but endure for a while; then, when tribulation or persecution arises on account of the word, immediately they fall away.”
 (Mark 4:17)

-God is everywhere and so; He can hear us when we call on Him (read Psalm 139:7-10).
-Those who shun or avoid God’s Word can never enjoy His Presence and closeness.
+God is everywhere, and He hears us when we call on Him (refer to Psalm 139:7-10).
+Those who neglect or disregard God’s Word cannot experience His Presence and closeness.

 “The Lord is far from the wicked: but He heareth the prayer of the righteous.”
 (Proverb 15:29)

-God knows the hearts of people; He allows those with clean hearts who call upon Him in truth to come near Him (read Psalm 66:18; Psalms 145:19).
-God delights in fulfilling desires of all who fear Him.
-Psalm 37:4 is a promise for those who seek God with all their hearts and delight in Him to fulfil their heart’s godly and pleasant desires.
+God knows the hearts of people; He draws near to those with pure hearts who call upon Him in truth (see Psalm 66:18; Psalms 145:19).
+God delights in fulfilling the desires of all who fear Him.
+Psalm 37:4 promises that those who seek God wholeheartedly and take pleasure in Him will see their godly and pleasant desires fulfilled.

-There is no believer who does not want his or her prayers answered.
-You must understand that prayers are not answered just because you pray to God and again, God does not answer all prayers.
-For instance, faithless or lousy prayers are not answered.
-Anyone who is an enemy of God cannot have access to Him or expect to receive answer to his prayers.
-In order to receive answers to your prayers, you must fulfil certain conditions and follow some guidelines.
-I am very certain that if you follow these guidelines and consider these basic keys faithfully, you will receive answers to your prayers:
+Every believer yearns for their prayers to be answered.
+It’s crucial to understand that prayers are not answered simply because you pray; moreover, God does not answer every prayer.
+For instance, prayers lacking faith or sincerity fall on deaf ears.
+Anyone who stands as an enemy of God cannot access Him or expect to receive answers to their prayers.
+To receive answers, you must meet certain conditions and adhere to specific guidelines.
+I am confident that if you follow these guidelines and embrace these basic keys with faithfulness, you will receive answers to your prayers.

 Spiritual Key No.1: Receive a New Birth and be led by the Spirit